-Annual Budget--Trust Indenture Basis
+Annual Budget - Trust Indenture Basis

 The Authority is required by the Indenture to prepare a tentative budget of Operating Expenses for the ensuing Fiscal Year on or before October 31 of each Fiscal Year and to adopt the annual budget for such Fiscal Year on or before January 31 of such Fiscal Year.
 The adopted annual budget does not require the approval of the Illinois General Assembly.
-For Fiscal Year 2016, the tentative annual budget was presented to the Board of Directors of the Authority on October 27, 2015.
-Such tentative annual budget includes estimates for fiscal year 2015 and budgeted amounts for fiscal year 2016.
-For 2015, revenues of \$1.2 billion are estimated, and spending is estimated at \$311 million in operating expenses, \$355 million for debt service, and \$1.5 billion in capital spending, a portion of which has been or will be funded by bond proceeds.
-For 2016, the tentative annual budget anticipates \$1.3 billion in revenues and presents an overall spending plan that includes \$322 million in operating expenses, \$399 million for debt service, and \$1.4 billion in capital spending, a portion of which will be funded by bond proceeds.
-The final annual budget is expected to be approved by the Board of Directors of the Authority on December 17, 2015.
+For Fiscal Year 2016, the tentative annual budget was presented to the Board of Directors of the Authority on October 27, 2015 and the final budget was presented on December 17, 2015.
+Such final budget for 2016 anticipates \$1.3 billion in revenues and presents an overall spending plan that includes \$322 million in operating expenses, \$399 million for debt service, and \$1.4 billion in capital spending, a portion of which will be funded by bond proceeds.
+The final annual budget for 2016 was approved by the Board of Directors of the Authority on December 17, 2015.